Cycling routes in the Briançonnais

 The climb through the valley is gradual and the climb proper starts just after Cesana Torinese at 1,355 and climbs steeply to Sestrierre at 2,035m.

 Depending on the time of year and day of the week, in the Summer at the weekend can be busy on the road as the hordes pile out of Turin and so many Cafe racer motorcyclists as there is a major circuit from Turin.
-In the Spring the ski station closee before Serre Chevlaier so it's almost a ghost town mid week.
+In the Spring the ski station closes before Serre Chevlaier so it's almost a ghost town mid week.

 Ironically the worst weather I've ever encountered cycling in the mountains was when I'd I cycled up to Sestrierre after having come from the Pragelato side having climber the Col Finestrelle, this was in the Summer and did the weather catch us out or what.

-You could see the squall coming down and across the valley from Claviere and when it hit we were nearly blown off the bikes, only lasted around ten to fifteen minutes and luckily we only had to decsend down to Oulx where we had parked up - more on that ride and route in the second section of this guide.
+You could see the squall coming down and across the valley from Claviere and when it hit we were nearly blown off the bikes, only lasted around ten to fifteen minutes and luckily we only had to descend down to Oulx where we had parked up - more on that ride and route in the second section of this guide.

 Once down at Cesana it's back up to Montgenevre the way you came, and like I mentioned earlier a Cafe stop in Clavierre is always a good call.